 From the beginning I wondered whether technology offered us a way to meet the president's goals.
 My own research has centered on computer software and I have used military software in some of my research.
-My experience with computercontrolled weapon systems made me wonder whether any such system could meet the requirements set forth by President Reagan.
+My experience with computercontrolled weapon systems made me wonder whether any such system could meet the requirements set forth by President

-I also had doubts about conflict of inter-est. I have a project within the U.S. Navy that could profit from SDI funding and I suggested to the panel organizer that this conflict might disqualify me.
+I also had doubts about conflict of interest.
+I have a project within the U.S. Navy that could profit from SDI funding and I suggested to the panel organizer that this conflict might disqualify me.
 He assured me quite seriously that if I did not have such a conflict, they would not want me on the panel.
 He pointed out that the other panelists, employees of defense contractors and university professors dependent on Pentagon funds for their research, had similar conflicts.
-Citizens should think about such conflicts the next time they hear of a panel of "distinguished ex-
+Citizens should think about such conflicts the next time perts.

 The first meeting of the panel increased my doubts.
-In spite of the high rate of pay, the meeting was poorly prepared; presentations were at a dismayingly unprofes-sional level.
+In spite of the high rate of pay, the meeting was poorly prepared; presentations were at a dismayingly unprofessional level.
 Technical terms were used without definition; numbers were used without supporting evidence.
 The participants appeared predisposed to discuss the many interesting but soluble technical problems in space-based missile defense while ignoring the basic problems and "big picture."
 Everyone seemed to have a pet project of their own that they thought should be funded.